-The City shall collaborate with and support the Housing Authority's administration of the Housing Choice Voucher (HCV) program on an ongoing basis by:
+Fresno Housing is the PHA for the county of Fresno.
+The City shall collaborate with and support Fresno Housing's administration of the Housing Choice Voucher (HCV) program on an ongoing basis by:

-- Providing information about HCVs at the planning counter, on the City website, and in other public places to increase awareness. - Enforcing source of income protection and providing education to property owners on laws prohibiting the ability to refuse to rent to an applicant based on their source of income (e.g., Section 8 and other HCV programs, social security, disability). - Assisting the Housing Authority in holding regular informational meetings and discussions with multifamily property owners and potential new landlords to expand the number of developments that accept HCV tenants. - Collaborating with the Housing Authority to conduct outreach to developments in high resource areas about participation in the HCV program by exploring best practices to target areas for voucher education, such as areas with high-performing schools or areas with high area median income, as well as areas near jobs and transit.
+- Providing information about HCVs at the planning counter, on the City website, and in other public places to increase awareness. - Enforcing source of income protection and providing education to property owners on laws prohibiting the ability to refuse to rent to an applicant based on their source of income (e.g., Section 8 and other HCV programs, social security, disability). - Assisting Fresno Housing in holding regular informational meetings and discussions with multifamily property owners and potential new landlords to expand the number of developments that accept HCV tenants. - Collaborating with Fresno Housing to conduct outreach to developments in high resource areas about participation in the HCV program by exploring best practices to target areas for voucher education, such as areas with high-performing schools or areas with high area median income, as well as areas near jobs and transit.
 The City's role will be to assist in the geographic analysis necessary to target the outreach.
 The outreach will be performed on an annual and ongoing basis.
 [Source: 2015-2023 Housing Element, Program 10b; adapted with the One Fresno Housing Strategy]

-Responsibility Planning & Development Department Funding Source HUD funding Timeframe Support the Housing Authority's outreach to households in high need areas as often as needed.
-Conduct two - four workshops annually at varying locations throughout the city in coordination with the Housing Authority to provide mobility counseling and recruit landlords to help voucher holders find housing options in resource-rich neighborhoods.
-Objective Work with the Fresno Housing Authority to enforce source of income laws that prohibit owners from refusing to rent to HCV holders and increase landlord participation by at least 250 new units in high resource areas to support housing mobility for low-income families and special needs households.
+Responsibility Planning & Development Department and Fresno Housing Funding Source HUD funding Timeframe Support Fresno Housing's outreach to households in high need areas as often as needed.
+Support Fresno Housing to conduct two to four workshops annually at varying locations throughout the city to provide mobility counseling and recruit landlords to help voucher holders find housing options in resource-rich neighborhoods.
+Objective Work with Fresno Housing to enforce source of income laws that prohibit owners from refusing to rent to HCV holders and increase landlord participation by at least 250 new units in high resource areas to support housing mobility for low-income families and special needs households.